Testing your equipment at home

 Ending the Test Stream

-Now that you have tested your first stream, you're ready to learn how to create a real stream for your upcoming race weekends and experiment with the more advanced features.
+Now that you have tested your first stream, you are ready to learn how to create a real stream for your upcoming race weekends and experiment with the more advanced features.

 Ready to go Live?
 Do this!